How to Understand Fixed Mindset and Encourage Growth Mindset in High Potential Learners

-What can an HLP youngster do on their own?
+What can a youg person with high learning potential do on their own?

 Learning an instrument, practising a sport, building a model from scratch….
 These are the kinds of projects that demonstrate first-hand, how success has to be built in gradual stages of patient dedication and incremental improvements.
-Slow, hard-earned achievements can be extremely frustrating, yet simultaneously so ‘character building’ for an HLP youngster (or adult!)
+Slow, hard-earned achievements can be extremely frustrating, yet simultaneously so ‘character building’ for a young person with high learning potential (or adult!)

 When is the right age to introduce growth mindset appropriately?